kjonathante/javascript-prototype/README.md

+# every function in JavaScript has a prototype property

 ### Object.create() method creates a new object, using an existing object as the prototype of the newly created object.

 1. https://tylermcginnis.com/beginners-guide-to-javascript-prototype/